vwt12eh8/hassio-ecoflow/README.md

 This integration uses a private API.
 Future device updates may prevent integration.

+Requires Home Assistant Core 2022.7.0 or later for operation.

 ## Tested products
 - [ ] RIVER Mini (Not impl)
 - [x] RIVER Max